Paul Krogmeier

 How can processes with limited accuracy perform universal computations?

-- Formal expressivity and algorithmic capabilities of neural architecture classes
+- Algorithmic capabilities of neural networks

-- Evolution of language and connections between evolution and learning
+- Connections between evolution and learning

 - Teaching computer science and music improvisation together: